 5. Grumbacher Degas Bright Oil and Acrylic Brush

-With brushes sized 1–14, this synthetic set of bristles is best used with thicker oil and acrylic paints.
-Crafted from seven different mixed synthetic filaments, they are stiff enough to be able to handle the heavier pigment, yet soft enough to create long strokes on your canvas with ease.
+Brushes from this line from Grumbacher are best used with thicker oil and acrylic paints.
+Each is crafted from seven different mixed synthetic filaments, making the bristles stiff enough to be able to handle the heavier pigment yet soft enough to create expansive strokes on your canvas with ease.
 The long handles allow for a range of painting styles, from the most detailed to the most abstract.
 Sold one at a time, they are a professional-grade choice for artists who are looking for something very specific that will hold up against years’ worth of acrylic painting.